Eunovo/local-bitapi/Readme.md

 ## Available Routes

 ```
+GET /api/import-addresss  # Imports a specific address into your wallet.
+GET /api/transactions/by-txid/:address  # Retrieve the transactions for a specific address.
-GET /api/transactions/:address  # Retrieve the transactions for a specific address.
+GET /api/transactions/by-address/:address  # Retrieve the transactions for a specific address.
 GET /api/utxos/:address # Retrieve the unspent transaction outputs (UTXOs) for a specific address.
 POST /api/transaction # Broadcast a raw transaction to the Bitcoind instance.
 ```